brukeg/onramp_vanguard_project/submission/readme.md

 ### artist_track_features
 __Description:__ A wide view containing metadata (or features) about artists, albums, tracks, and track features ordered by artist_name ascending and release_date ascending.
-A potential use could be for data scientists to explore with dimensionality reduction (like PCA) the potential for a small subset of features to predict the likelie that a given artist is popular.
+A potential use could be for data scientists to explore with dimensionality reduction (like PCA) the potential for a small subset of features to predict the likelihood that a given artist is popular.

 Detailed descriptions of column data can be found here: [Spotify.Tracks](https://hexdocs.pm/spotify_web_api/Spotify.Tracks.html#:~:text=of%20the%20track.-,The%20value%20will%20be%20between%200%20and%20100%2C%20with%20100,how%20recent%20those%20plays%20are.) and [Spotify.AudioFeatures](https://hexdocs.pm/spotify_web_api/Spotify.AudioFeatures.html#t:loudness/0)